cypress-io/github-action/README.md

 **Note:** every GitHub workflow step can have `outcome` and `conclusion` properties.
 See the GitHub [Contexts](https://docs.github.com/en/actions/learn-github-actions/contexts) documentation section [steps context](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#steps-context).
 In particular, the `outcome` or `conclusion` value can be `success`, `failure`, `cancelled`, or `skipped` which you can use in any following steps.

-It also sets a step output `testResultsObject` which contains a stringified test results JSON object.
+It also sets a step output `testResults` which contains a stringified test results JSON object.
 In order to use it you should parse the string into an object.
 Ex:
 ```yaml